Semigroup actions on sets and the Burnside ring: Homotopy category of monoid actions and the Burnside ring

 \begin{definition} An attractor $A$ of this action is a subset of $X$ defined by the following properties: There exists neighborhood of $X$ in $X$ denoted by $B(X)$ called a basin of attraction for $A$ such that for all submonoid $I'$ of $I$ we have

-for some index set $S$ so that the following holds for every $s$ in $S$: \begin{enumerate} \item $A_s$ is forward invariant, i.e. $I'A_s\subset A_s$. \item For every $b$ in $B(A)$ there is a word $w$ such that $\alpha_l(w)(b)$ is in $A_s$. \item $A_s$ is a minimal set satisfying the above two properties. \end{enumerate}
+for some index set $S$ so that the following holds for every $s$ in $S$: \begin{enumerate} \item $A_s$ is forward invariant, i.e. $I'A_s\subset A_s$. \item For every $b$ in $B(A)$ there is a word $w$ such that $\alpha_l(w)(b)$ is in $A_s$. \item $A_s$ is a minimal set satisfying the above two properties. \end{enumerate} \end{definition}

-\end{definition} This definition can be viewed as a special case of the definition given in \cite{souza}, when we consider attractors as global uniform attractors in the basin of attraction.
+This definition can be viewed as a special case of the definition given in \cite{souza}, when we consider attractors as global uniform attractors in the basin of attraction.
 In this paper we only use discrete topology on sets.
 We will say that an attractor is periodic if it is invariant up to isomorphism under the endofunctor $\InvE$.
-Notice that the Burnside ring of $I$ is generated by periodic attractors for finite $I$-sets with discrete topology.
+Notice that the Burnside ring of $I$ is generated by periodic attractors for finite $I$-sets (which are same as the orbits of the $I$-sets in the image of $\InvE$) with discrete topology.
 Hence, the Burnside ring can be used to understand types of periodic attractors which is also important for the usual definition of periodic attractors.